tlahin/roger_skyline_1/README.md

 # Roger_skyline_1

-This subject aims to initiate you to the basics of system and network administration.

-We are going to be installing a Virtual Machine and deploying a simple website.
+This subject aims to initiate you to the basics of system and network administration, so we are going to be installing a Virtual Machine and deploying a simple website.

 # Installing Virtual Machine